 - (i) Any player who is not an Australian citizen, and who has been resident in Australia for less than six full months immediately prior to registration with a club, is deemed to be an overseas player.
-Subject to the provisions of Rule 3.1.1(d)(viii) and (ix), the SCA will consider any prior written application from a club to not consider and register such a player as an overseas player. - (ii) An overseas player shall not register or play with a club unless that player is registered with the SCA. - (iii) The consent of the SCA must be obtained prior to an overseas player registering or playing with any club. - (iv) Where the SCA permits an overseas player to participate in matches and register and play with a club, it will register that player as an overseas player for that club. - (v) At the conclusion of any season, an overseas player shall cease to be bound to the club for which the player participated unless bound by a contractual agreement entered into by the club and the player. - (vi) In any season, a club is not permitted to register more than three overseas players, except with the prior permission of the SCA. - (vii) At any one time a club is not permitted to play more than one overseas player in Premier First Grade or Shires First Grade, except with the prior permission of the SCA, and having given 14 days' notice. - (x) An overseas player must be registered with the SCA and must have participated in a competition match prior to 31 December in any season, unless he is a NSWCA, Sydney Sixers or Sydney Thunder-contracted player. - (xi) Subject to the provisions of Rule 3.1.1(d)(i), a non-Australian citizen may travel overseas at any time during the six months preceding his participation at SCA level, if the player is deemed to be residing in Australia for 6 full months prior to playing in a match, and not be considered an overseas player. - (c) Overseas Players Chappelow Cup
+Subject to the provisions of Clause 6.1.1(b)(viii) and (ix), the SCA will consider any prior written application from a club to not consider and register such a player as an overseas player. - (ii) An overseas player shall not register or play with a club unless that player is registered with the SCA. - (iii) The consent of the SCA must be obtained prior to an overseas player registering or playing with any club. - (iv) Where the SCA permits an overseas player to participate in matches and register and play with a club, it will register that player as an overseas player for that club. - (v) At the conclusion of any season, an overseas player shall cease to be bound to the club for which the player participated unless bound by a contractual agreement entered into by the club and the player. - (vi) In any season, a club is not permitted to register more than three overseas players, except with the prior permission of the SCA. - (vii) At any one time a club is not permitted to play more than one overseas player in Shires First Grade, except with the prior permission of the SCA, and having given 14 days' notice. - (viii) An overseas player must be registered with the SCA and must have participated in a competition match prior to 31 December in any season, unless they are a NSWCA, Sydney Sixers or Sydney Thunder-contracted player. - (ix) Subject to the provisions of Clause 6.1.1(b)(i), a non-Australian citizen may travel overseas at any time during the six months preceding their participation at SCA level, if the player is deemed to be residing in Australia for 6 full months prior to playing in a match, and not be considered an overseas player.